otrw/technical-notes/guides/ansible-quick-start.md

 ssh-copy-id ansible@<server_ip>
 ```

 You may also want to configure `~/.ssh/config` to store host aliases.
-There is an example of one in the `/configs` directory.
+Example: see /configs/ssh-config-example for a starting template.

 ## 5. Create a simple playbook